 Open: Twin Lakes are open daily for kayaking and canoeing from Memorial Day weekend to October 31st from sunrise to sunset depending on early or late snowfall.
 The boat speed limit is 10 m.p.h.

-There is a free day use and launch access
+Fees: There is a free day use and launch access for campers.

 Directions: From the town of Bishop, take Interstate 395 north for about thirty-eight miles.
 Exit onto Highway 203 going west three-point-seven miles.
 Turn left on Lake Mary Road and drive two miles.
 When you come to the fork in the road, veer to the right onto Twin Lakes Loop Road.
 The campground is on the right-hand side.
 Map

 Twin Lakes Camping Information